Hi, I’m Elizabeth.

 I’m a public historian and writer based in the Shenandoah Valley, Virginia.
 In accordance with an ancient curse, my last name is pronounced “cat.”

-I’m the author of the forthcoming What You Are Getting Wrong About Appalachia, a critical look Hillbilly Elegy-fication of politics that uses radical history to challenge perceptions of the region as a hub of white, working-class woe.
+I’m the author of the What You Are Getting Wrong About Appalachia, a critical look Hillbilly Elegy-fication of politics that uses radical history to challenge perceptions of the region as a hub of white, working-class woe.
+I’m currently co-editing 55 Strong: Inside the West Virginia Teachers’ Strike, more about that and how to participate here.

 I’m the Director of Passel, a socially-conscious historical consulting firm.
 What’s socially-conscious consulting?
 We offer pro-bono grant writing, research, and development assistance to community organizations, non-profits, and unions in Appalachia.

-I’m also the current co-chair of the rural outreach committee for the Democratic Socialists of America Charlottesville chapter.
+I’m also the current co-chair of the rural outreach committee and a steering committee member for the Democratic Socialists of America Charlottesville chapter.

 In my spare time, I like to take pictures, play vidja games, and curate a website dedicated to food featured on King of the Hill called Pork Chop Night.